psboonstra/AdaptiveBayesianUpdates/README.md

 <code> sbatch runABUSims.txt </code>

 ### <samp>R</samp> files
-<samp>runMe.R</samp> provides two means of interfacing with the code.
+<samp>runMe.R</samp> should be used to conduct a large-scale simulation study.
 On a local machine, the user may choose a specific scenario (as described in that script) and run the code locally on his/her machine.
 On a cluster running SLURM, the user can use this script to submit multiple jobs simultaneously.

 <samp>Functions.R</samp> provides all of the necessary functions to fit the methods described in the paper as well as to run the simulation study.

 <samp>GenParams.R</samp> constructs inputs for running the simulation study.
 As described in the descriptions of this script and <samp>runMe.R</samp>, these inputs can be overwritten by the user.

+<samp>Example.R</samp> creates a single simulated dataset and demonstrates how to fit the methods described in the manuscript.

 ### STAN files
 The STAN files are described below.
 Note that these currently all implement a logistic link, but changing to a non-logistic link (i.e. log, probit, etc.) will be relatively easy.
 Upon using these for the first time, <samp>R</samp> will need to compile these programs, creating an R data object (ending in <samp>.rds</samp>) in the current working directory.
 Recompilation of the STAN files are not necessary as long as they stay the same.